-- (a) The sketch plat serves the following purposes: - (1) To inform the applicant of the City and Borough's subdivision requirements, public improvement requirements, and platting procedures before substantial costs are incurred by the developer in preparation of a subdivision application; - (2) To inform the department of the applicant's development plans; and - (3) To identify issues with the proposed subdivision, such as issues with the subdivision layout, the extent and nature of required improvements, the location and protection of sensitive areas, impacts to adjoining properties, and traffic, platting, drainage, and utilities requirements.

-- the director's discretion, for minor subdivisions.
+- (a) The sketch plat serves the following purposes: - (1) To inform the applicant of the City and Borough's subdivision requirements, public improvement requirements, and platting procedures before substantial costs are incurred by the developer in preparation of a subdivision application; - (2) To inform the department of the applicant's development plans; and - (3) To identify issues with the proposed subdivision, such as issues with the subdivision layout, the extent and nature of required improvements, the location and protection of sensitive areas, impacts to adjoining properties, and traffic, platting, drainage, and utilities requirements. - (b) A sketch plat is required for major subdivisions.
+A sketch plat may be required, at the director's discretion, for minor subdivisions.